samuel-sshi/samuel-sshi/README.md

-### Hi there 👋, Samuel Christopher
+### Hi there 👋, I'm Samuel Christopher
 #### University Student
 My name is Samuel Christopher, I'm from Indonesia.
-I'm a Mobile Application and Technology major in Bina Nusantara University, currently I'm in my second year of university.
+I'm a Mobile Application and Technology major in University of Bina Nusantara, currently I'm in my second year of university.

 ## Skills and Experience
 * C